tgrosinger/advanced-tables-obsidian/README.md

 | <kbd>Enter</kbd>                                  | Next Row                    |
 | <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>D</kbd> | Open table controls toolbar |

-Or use the command palette:
+Or use the command palette and search "Advanced Tables".
+There are many commands available, don't forget to scroll!

-- "Open table controls toolbar"
-- "Navigate to Next Cell"
-- "Navigate to Previous Cell"
-- "Navigate to Next Row"
-- "Insert column before current"
-- "Format table at the cursor"
-- "Left align column"
-- "Center align column"
-- "Right align column"

-## Compatibility

-Custom plugins are only available for Obsidian v0.9.7+.

-The current API of this repo targets Obsidian **v0.9.7**.

-## How to install the plugin
+## How to Install

 ### From within Obsidian

-From Obsidian v0.9.8, you can activate this plugin within Obsidian by doing the following:
+From Obsidian v0.9.8+, you can activate this plugin within Obsidian by doing the following:

 - Open Settings > Third-party plugin
 - Make sure Safe mode is **off**
 - Click Browse community plugins
-- Search for "Table Editor"
+- Search for "Advanced Tables"
 - Click Install
 - Once installed, close the community plugins window and activate the newly installed plugin